monolithpl/frequency-count-benchmark/README.md

 ### tl;dr - operations per second (higher is better)
 ![benchmark](http://monolithpl.github.io/frequency-count-benchmark/benchmark.png "benchmark 800mb")

+### the never-ending argument
+Benchmarks are always hotly contested.
+Your mileage may vary.
+However, some conclusions come to mind:
+- benchmarks published by creators of the respective utilities - [sift](https://sift-tool.org/performance), [ag](https://github.com/ggreer/the_silver_searcher), [pt](https://github.com/monochromegane/the_platinum_searcher) and others - unsurprisingly have them beat every other solution. unfortunately, their claims do not stack up in this real use case scenario.
+- the fastest tool is the one that humbly doesn't advertise much - grep!
+- but a ***lot*** depends on how grep is compiled
+- x64 is not necessarily faster than x32

 ### benchmark candidates - popular text searching utilities
 Utility | Arch | Source url | Folder|
 |-------|---------------|------------|-------|